clartaq/cwiki/resources/private/md/Pages_Primer.md

 A page must have a title and content.
 (In the future it may have tags too.)

 The title must be unique within the wiki.
-The comparison for uniqueness is case-sensitive, so the titles "Title" and "title" are considered different.
-Using titles that differ only by letter case can be confusing, so stick to one system and use it.
-I try to use the same capitalization that would be used in a book title.
+The comparison for uniqueness is case-insensitive, so the titles "Title" and "title" are considered the same.
+Using titles that differ only by letter case can be confusing and is not allowed.

 ### The Content ###